movechess/movechess-mono/README.md

 `cd` Access each packages to run the scripts or, using  `pnpm -F <script>`

-For example: `pnpm -F movechess-website dev`
+For example: `pnpm -F website dev`